FelipeRibeiroLabs/flow-nft-scaffold/README.md

 ### 👋 Welcome Flow Developer!

+#### This repository was created using https://github.com/sideninja/flow-basic-scaffold as a template!

 Welcome to your new Flow project.
-We've created the basic folder structure you will need to develop your project and provided some examples of contracts and transactions you can modify.
-We've also added some of the most common contracts, transactions and scripts but feel free to just delete what you don't need.
+We've created the NFT-Standards folder structure you will need to develop your NFT project and provided some examples of contracts and transactions you can modify.

+You will find the ExampleNFT contract and some basic transactions and scripts.
+You can use these as an example and create your own NFT contract from them.

+In order to execute the transactions contained in this scaffold in the transaction and script folder, README.md files with explanations and commands have been added.

+To mint an ExampleNFT, make sure that you:

+- Run the setupSwitchboardAccount transaction located in the cadence/transactions/royalty-receiver folder
+- Run the setupAccount transaction located in the cadence/transactions/exampleNFT folder

 ### 🔨 Getting started
 Getting started can feel overwhelming, but we are here for you.
 Depending on how accustomed you are to Flow here's a list of resources you might find useful: